thriftrw/thriftrw-node/README.md

 The only thing that won't work in a browser is file system access.
 To go around this limitation, you have several aternatives :

+- Load sources using a custom function, which can be asynchronous.
+See [Non filesystem and asynchronous source loading](#non-filesystem-and-asynchronous-source-loading).
 - Use the `source` option as argument to `new Thrift()`
 - Set all required files in the `idls` option as argument to `new Thrift()`, requires `entryPoint` to be specified, and the `source` not to be specified
 - Pass an object with a custom `readFileSync` function as the `fs` argument to `new Thrift()`, requires `allowFilesystemAccess` to be falsy, and `source` or `entryPoint` to be specified